People think that when the event is done, their job is done.

 We all know why we care about our specific organization, but something we forget is that supporters are not always on the same page as us.

 Some supporters will support you because you or a friend asked them to, but not necessarily because they are emotionally invested in the nonprofit.

 It’s our job to answer the question, “Why should they care?”

-You have to constantly provide them reasons to care to elicit time, talent, or treasure.
+You have to constantly provide them reasons to care in order to elicit time, talent, or treasure.

-Yes, having an event, setting up photo booths, and providing raffles, games and drawings are an amazing way to keep your audience engaged at the event, but don’t forget why you’re all there...
-The reasons for your specific event is to fundraise, raise awareness, inform, and shed light on the impactful work you are doing in the world everyday.
+Yes, having an event, setting up photo booths, and providing raffles, games and drawings are amazing ways to keep your audience engaged at the event, but don’t forget why you’re all there... the reasons for your event is to fundraise, raise awareness, inform, and shed light on the impactful work you are doing in the world everyday.